 Check spelling of Caption field as you type: Checks spelling of the Caption field using the system dictionary.
 In Windows, you can specify which system dictionary.

-When updating XMP, add Structured Keywords to hierarchical keywords field only: Checking this box will attempt to ensure that the keywords remain hierarchical within the XMP file.
-When unchecked, the Structured Keywords will be added as a flat list to the keywords field.
+When updating XMP, add Structured Keywords to hierarchical keywords field only: Selecting this box will attempt to ensure that the keywords remain hierarchical within the XMP file.
+When deselected, the Structured Keywords will be added as a flat list to the keywords field.

 Metadata (IPTC) Info date and time uses: Specifies which date and time you would like to use here.